-- The sidewalk and bicycle path in front of the construction zone will also be closed.
+- The sidewalk and bicycle path in front of the construction zone is closed.
 Pedestrians and cyclists turning onto Student Life Way from Wasatch Drive will have signage directing them around the closure.

 - Disc golf holes #8 and #9 will have minor relocations.